lokalebasen/lokalebasen.github.io/provider_api/locations.md

                     "href": "http://lokalebasen.dev/api/provider/contacts/97440"
                 }
             },
-            "external_key": "Contact 2"
         }
     ]
 }
 {% endhighlight %}

 The response body consists of a link the resource itself and a list of subscriptions.
-Each subscription has a link to its subscribing contact resource and an external key.
-To get more details about a subscription, a GET request must be send to the URL of the given subscription.
+Each subscription has a link to its subscribing contact.

 ####Status codes